sansan0505/Quizeez---A-simple-quiz-game/README.md

-Note: Create a database 'quiz' with the questions before proceeding with the python code
+# Note: Create an sql database 'quiz' with the questions before proceeding with the python code